AppIds on Avail DA?

 Simply click this link OR navigate to the

-section of the explorer through thedeveloper
+extrinsicssection of the explorer through thedevelopertab.

-tab does not show the extrinsics
+Please note that the Developer tab does not show the extrinsics section at all if you don’t

 have a wallet set up on the explorer or an extension wallet connected to it.